History of Chinese Buddhism: Reform and opening up – Second Buddhist Revival

+In post-Mao China, Buddhist leaders and political leaders have often had amicable relations.

 Since the implementation of Boluan Fanzheng by Deng Xiaoping, a new revival of Chinese Buddhism began to take place in 1982.
 Some of the ancient Buddhist temples that were damaged during the Cultural Revolution were allowed to be restored, mainly with the monetary support from oversea Chinese Buddhist groups.
 Monastic ordination were finally approved but with certain requirements from the government and new Buddhist temples are being built.
 Monastics who had been imprisoned or driven underground during the revolution were freed and allowed to return to their temples to propagate Buddhist teachings.
 For example, the monks Zhenchan (真禪) and Mengcan (夢參), who were trained in the Chan and Huayan traditions, travelled widely throughout China as well as other countries such as the United States and lectured on both Chan and Huayan teachings.
 Haiyun, the monk who founded the Huayan Studies Association in Taiwan, was a tonsured disciple of Mengcan.

+After the post-Mao relaxation in religious policy, major demand existed for Buddhist teachings.
+In 1984, Jingkong's cassette tapes entered China and quickly became popular; his visits to China drew huge crowds.
+Beginning in the 1990s, grassroots lay groups spread in China to study Jingkong's teachings and practice sites also developed.

+Parts of the Chinese Buddhist establishment viewed the expanding Jingkong movement as a threat.
+In 1997, Abbot Mingxue of Lingyanshan Temple organized a campaign to criticise Jingkong.
+Some monastic community leaders contended that Jingkong was inciting lay usurpation of monastic authority and leading lay Buddhists into error.
+Academic Yanfei Sun writes, "[U]nder pressure from the Buddhist establishment, and because of their own concerns with an overseas religious figure having enormous charismatic holder over a massive movement in China, state agencies took a number of measures after 2008," including closing down the Lujiang Cultural Educational Center, closing down local practice groups, and requiring practice sites that promoted Chin Kung's teachings to divest of his influence.
+The state also prohibited Chin Kung from traveling to mainland China.
+Chin Kung continued to be the most popular teacher among the lay Buddhist community in the PRC until 2010.
+Around that time, other teachers and adherents of Pure Land Buddhism began using similar modern media methods to circulate their teachings, such as Da'an of Donglin Temple.
+Chin Kung's movement gradually declined as others began teaching in this niche.